 This feature requires Manager user level or higher.

-To test this, send an email to the bounced address and say, "We noticed you tried to sign up for our mailing list.
+If you think the bounce notice is related to a spambot, you can test this by sending an email to the bounced address with a message like “We noticed you tried to sign up for our mailing list.
 While confirming your email address, we received a bounce notice.
 Did you need additional assistance?"
-If you get another bounce notice in return, it's most likely a bot or other inactive address.